redbatred/Pixel-Tavern/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.

 ## 🙏 Acknowledgments